sprintcube/docker-compose-lamp/README.md

 This will be used to store Apache logs.
 The default value for this is `./logs/apache2`.

----

-#### Database
+### Database

----

 > For Apple Silicon Users:
 > Please select Mariadb as Database.
-Oracle doesn't build their SQL Containers for the arm Architecure
+Oracle doesn't build their SQL Containers for the arm Architecture

 _**DATABASE**_